AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/TPE/elaboration/DesignBoard.rst

 Next, this “curly flow” can be converted to a sequence-diagram.
 Preferable on a 2nd whiteboard.
 As shown below.

 .. figure:: DesignBoardFotos/TPE_sequence.jpg

+Last, and optional, we can convert it to (plant)UML

+.. uml:: TPE_sequence.puml